WGBH-MLA/AAPB2/app/views/primary_source_sets/war-on-drugs.md

 ## Teachingtips

+The video and audio clips in this source set document the history of the war on drugs, its effects, and reactions to it.

 #### Background Information

 Before engaging with this resource set, students should be familiar with the following:

 - Forms of political dissent and counterculture movements of the 1960s, including various people’s rights movements (civil rights, gay rights, women’s liberation, Black Power), the student movement, anti-war movement, the rise of beat culture and hippies, and the rise of suburbs and resulting urban decay
 - U.S. involvement in the Vietnam War

 <hr>